-Your block contains many safety measures introduced both when the block was built and in the following years to the present day.
+Your block contains many safety measures introduced both when the block was built and also in the years after to the present day.
 This section explains these measures and the role they play in protecting residents from the effects of fire and smoke.